Newhailes House: Sir Mark Dalrymple, 3rd Baronet (1915–1971) died without issue

-After his parents’ divorce, his mother married Sir Patrick Graham Blake Blake baronets in 1925, he died five years later.
+After his parents' divorce, Sir Mark Dalrymple's mother married Sir Patrick Graham Blake Blake baronets in 1925, he died five years later.

 Mark was taken on a world tour by his widowed mother (Lady Blake).
 They left England for New York on the Cunard SS Berengaria SS Imperator in November 1935, across the US to San Francisco and on to Honolulu in December, later Australia.
 They returned to England via Ceylon Sri Lanka by P&O SS RMS Strathaird in May 1936.
 He served with Royal Scots Territorials 1937 to 1940, then in 1941, during the Second World War, joined the Royal Air Force.

+In 1935, Mark and his mother discovered on a visit to Newhailes that the estate had been reduced in size – much of the grounds facing the sea front were taken over by the construction of various houses, notably in an area parallel with the main road to Edinburgh.
+Upon raising this matter with Hope, Todd & Kirk, it was discovered that his father had instructed the Newhailes trustees to feu part of the grounds for the purposes of housebuilding.
+Despite Mark's attempts to reverse the development, this area expanded – as was pointed out by the solicitors, the estate simply needed the funds.

 Mark married Antonia Marian Amy Isabel Stewart, in 1946 the only daughter of Randolph Stewart, 12th Earl of Galloway a military man, and his American wife Philippa Wendell, whose sister was married to Henry Herbert, 6th Earl of Carnarvon, whose father had funded archaeologist Howard Carter when he discovered the tomb of Tutankhamun.